Find a Yacht

 With so much to see and experience, it's no wonder that this is the most popular sailing area in Croatia - and whether you're chartering with a skipper or bareboat, on a Yacht or a Catamaran, we can find you a great option, with 5-star Customer Service as standard!

 You are spoilt for choice when sailing from Split, with so many options available that it can be difficult to choose - Brac, Hvar and Trogir are all well worth a visit as well as Paklinski Otoci, and the astonishing Blue Cave.

-With reliable winds, practically guaranteed sunshine, and the world at your feet, where will you choose to sail?
+We have exclusive rates on the local Imray Charts so you can easily plan your route before you go - with reliable winds, practically guaranteed sunshine, and the world at your feet, where will you choose to sail?

 Top 3 things to see

 Check out our 6-day itinerary below, or if you’re planning your own itinerary, here’s our top 3 places to visit in the area:

 The castle of this medieval town offers spectacular views over the whole surrounding area, and the town itself is known for its picturesque narrow streets, lively nightlife and fine dining.
 Perfect!